 How to improve your credit rating

-A final option may be to simply wait (if circumstances allow) and improve or build up a credit profile, with the hope of getting a regular loan, another type of credit agreement or a car finance deal in the future.
+A final option may be to simply wait (if circumstances allow) and improve or build up a credit profile, with the hope of getting a regular loan, another type of credit agreement in the future.

 This is not something that can be fixed overnight.
 But there are a number of actions you can take to help get you on the right track:

 Pay back your debts – Prove to lenders that you’re responsible and likely to repay debt.